Marutho/Marutho/README.md

 - 👨‍🎓 I have a degree in computer science and a degree in video game design and development

-- 🧩 Despite programming, here I usually upload open source video game code as a hobby
+- 🧩 Despite programming, here I usually upload open source video game code / mechanics as a hobby

 - 😄 Interests: Videogames, Technology, Manga, Music and Aesthetics 👨‍💻